henrywang1/zlp-scheduler/README.md

 ## My contribution
 - Created cucumber tests for legacy code
-- Collborated with others and increased the test coverage from `0` to `62.1%`
+- Collaborated with others and increased the test coverage from `0` to `62.1%`
 - Integrated SendGrid to send email to the students
 - Refined the user login and registration UI
 - Fixed several bugs
-  * A user can reset his password before claiming account
+  * A user can reset his password before claiming an account
   * A user can claim his account multiple times
-  * A user can use weak password
+  * A user can use a weak password
   * A user can claim his account when password confirmation is incorrect
   * A user does not see any error message when the form submission has errors and is not saved